 If you’re new to Korea, or just curious about Korean beers, I want to give you an insight into the best Korean beer brands to try.

 I’m not a beer expert so I won’t be able to give you hard facts about each beer.
 But I can give you a description and a flavor of what’s on offer.

 I will start with the mainstream Korean beers that have been around for the longest, like OB and Cass, and then move on to the more trendy craft beers that have set the market alight like Jeju Brewery and Kabrew.

 So sit tight, grab a cold one and let’s make a toast to Korean beer- 건배.

 Benefits of Beer

-Beer, which is essentially the fermentation of grain, is revered around the world.
-Especially in Korea, where they treasure alcohol like a pirate treasures gold.
+Beer, which is essentially the fermentation of grain is revered around the world.
+Especially in Korea, where Koreans treasure alcohol like pirates treasure gold.
 But as you probably know, having one too many can have lasting implications on your health.
 Alcohol dependence and liver implications are just a few to name.
-However, when you drink beer in moderation, your body can pull all the goodness from this glorious drink to give you a health boost.
+But, when you drink beer in moderation, your body can pull all the goodness from this glorious drink to give you a health boost.
 Remember, I’m talking about keeping it under 14 units a week.
-14 units is the recommended daily allowance, which is about 6 pints of average strength beer.
+14 units are the recommended daily allowance- that’s about 6 pints of average-strength beer.

 - Improved Heart Health.

 - Prevention of Kidney stones.

 - Improved creativity.